sankarshanasaithal/blog-website/README.md

 # Blog Web App

-A dynamic blog app built with Next.js + Tailwind CSS that enables users to create, read, update, and delete blog posts with a clean, responsive interface.
+A basic yet dynamic blog app built with Next.js + Tailwind CSS that enables users to create, read, update, and delete blog posts with a clean, responsive interface.